These Blueberry Yogurt Muffins are the perfect snack! Make these delicious yogurt muffins with fresh or frozen blueberries.

 Then, fold in the blueberries gently making sure not to crush them as you mix them in.

 Scoop about ⅓ cup of batter into each of 9 muffin cups.Top with more blueberries and a sprinkle of brown sugar.

 Finally, bake at 350F for 26-28 minutes.
-Cool completely on a wire cooling rack and enjoy!
+Instert a toothpick into the muffins to ensure they are cooked through.
+Cool to room temperature on a wire cooling rack and enjoy!